hikeventures/hikeventures.github.io/_posts/2014-03-06-best-windjackets.markdown

 **Fabric:** Luminara—Stretch nylon ripstop
 **Awards:** Best On Test - Outdoor Fitness Magazine (UK)

 The Arcteryx Incendo Hoody has breathable mesh panels under the arms, a hood and a full front zip.
 It also features an internal MP3 pocket with audio ports, a side stow pocket and reflective blazes.
+The Incendo Hoody is more a running jacket than a hiking jacket but could be an alternative to the Arcteryx Squamish Hoody if you are an Arcteryx fan and want to save a few grams.

 <a href="https://www.rei.com/product/895292/arcteryx-incendo-hoodie-mens"><button type="button" class="btn btn-danger">Read more about the Arcteryx Incendo Hoody</button></a>